 One of my friends who also had a missed miscarriage around the same time went out and got a tattoo in their babies memory but I don’t have any tattoos so it wasn’t really something I wanted to do.
 Another of my friends managed to have a little ceremony in her local church but it didn’t feel right for me.
 Instead I bought a little necklace with a heart charm with baby footprints to represent my lost baby and I wore it constantly.
-I wore it throughout the pregnancy with my son and even gave birth wearing it.
+I wore it throughout my next pregnancy and even gave birth wearing it.
 I only removed it once I got home from the hospital and my son was save in my arms.
 I felt if I had something to remember the baby by it would help me and it did.
 I also mention this as I have bought several of my friends who have suffered a miscarriage the same chain and they said it really helped them to get through it by having something that represented the baby.
-Because they helped me so much I decided to start selling similar charms here at My Fertility.
-I have a wide selection available and you get 3 charms for just £2.49p or if you would like a bracelet or key-ring with your charms they are just £2.99p.
+Because they helped me so much I decided to start making and selling similar charms here at My Fertility.
+I have a wide selection available and you get 3 charms for just £2.49p or if you would like a bracelet, necklace or key-ring with your charms they are just £2.99p.
 Take a look at my selection here.

 How I took control of my fertility.